miragejs/ember-cli-mirage/docs/v0.2.x/serializers.md

 }
 ```

+## typeKeyForModel(*model*)

+This hook is only available on the JSONAPISerializer.

+Use this hook to override the generated `type` for the JSON:API resource object.
+By default, `type` will be the plural and dasherized form of the model name.

 ## links(*model*)

 This hook is only available on the JSONAPISerializer.

-Use this hook to add top-level `links` data to json:api resource objects.
+Use this hook to add top-level `links` data to JSON:API resource objects.
 The argument is the model being serialized.

 ```js
 // serializers/author.js